apache/activemq-artemis/docs/user-manual/en/address-model.md

 | auto-delete-addresses | When set to true, the broker will be delete any **auto-created** adddress once all of it’s queues have been deleted.
 The default is true |
 |default-address-routing-type | The routing type to use if the client does not specify one.
 Possible values are MULTICAST and ANYCAST.
 See earlier in this chapter for more information about routing types.
 The default value is MULTICAST. |

-### Configuring an Address to be Automatically Created
+### Auto Address Creation

-Edit the file <broker-instance>/etc/broker.xml and add the auto-create-addresses element to the address-setting you want the broker to automatically create.
+- Edit the file `<broker-instance>/etc/broker.xml` and add the `auto-create-addresses` element to the `address-setting` you want the broker to automatically create.

-(Optional) Add the address-setting if it does not exits.
-Use the match parameter and the The Apache ActiveMQ Artemis Wildcard Syntax to match more than one specific address.
+- (Optional) Add the `address-setting` if it does not exits.
+Use the match parameter and the [wildcard syntax](wildcard-syntax.md) to match more than one specific address.

-Set auto-create-addresses to true
+- Set `auto-create-addresses` to `true`

-(Optional) Assign MULTICAST or ANYCAST as the default routing type for the address.
+- (Optional) Assign `MULTICAST` or `ANYCAST` as the default routing type for the address.

-The example below configures an address-setting to be automatically created by the broker.
+The example below configures an `address-setting` to be automatically created by the broker.
 The default routing type to be used if not specified by the client is MULTICAST.
 Note that wildcard syntax is used.
 Any address starting with /news/politics/ will be automatically created by the broker.

 ```xml
 <configuration ...>